-He and Andy had helped building a country road which had been named Mirbi Creek Street in his honor.
+He and Andy had helped build a country road, and they named it Mirbi Creek Street in his honor.
 The German name Mirbesbach was too complicated, Bradock had said, so it became Mirbi Creek.

 A new life

 Anton smiled as he thought of his foster son Andy and his daughter-in-law Cathy.
 Their childhood friendship had become love, the two had married and Lady Meredith had insisted on hosting her protégée’s wedding.
-Bradock had brought a violin and Sean a flute, and they all had danced until late in the night.
+Bradock had brought a violin and Sean a flute, and they all had danced until late at night.

 Now Andy and Cathy had jointly opened a country inn named “Merry Dragon”.
 Bradock and Sean supplied them with fresh bread and vegetables from their farm.
 Above the entrance was a large, cheerful-looking dragon carved by Andy himself.
 On the lawn around the inn small yellow flowers with black heads grew, the Black-eyed Susan that are native to the East Coast of the United States.
-“My Lisbeth would have liked it here,” Anton had said softly to Andy, “she always loved field flowers.”
+“My Lizbeth would love it here,” Anton had said softly to Andy, “she always loved field flowers.”
 And now Andy and Cathy were proud parents of a little boy whom they had named Ambrose, in honor of Lady Meredith’s beloved husband.

 Smilingly the farmer interrupted him.
 “It would be best to explain that to my craftsman Hannes right away,” he said, “look, there he is.
 By the way, you can speak German with him.”
 Slowly they went over to Hannes.
 “Is he a new settler in our town?”
 Anton asked.
 “No,” Jonas replied, “he’s a redemptioner, an indentured servant.
 When he went on board of the ship, he committed himself to work for several years for an American employer without being paid, and so he came to me.
 In return, I paid the captain for the passage on board of his ship.”

 Hannes and Anton got to know each other well while working on Jonas’ house.
-The farmer was delighted and he often smoked a pipe with Anton in the evening.
+The farmer was delighted, and he often smoked a pipe with Anton in the evening.
 “You like this young men, don’t you?” he asked one evening.
 “Yes,” Anton said simply.
 Jonas nodded.
 “He’s a good fellow,” he said, “and also keen and well-educated.
 His service time with me will end soon, and he deserves a chance.”
 And then he added with a mischievous smile, “and you are already thinking about recruiting him as a teacher for your new school, aren’t you?
 Go ahead and ask him!”
 And while Anton was marveled and at a loss for words, he concluded: “After all, we want bright kids!”.
-And the day of farmer Jonas’ house warming party, one saw a happy Hannes welcoming his little protégés and their parents.
+And the day of farmer Jonas’ house-warming party, one saw a happy Hannes welcoming his little protégés and their parents.